Minimum GPA for Admission: 2.5, Career

 Required Courses (13 credits)

-1. Cultural/Applied Anthropology (6 credits minimum/12 plus capstone for Cultural/Applied Track)
+1. Cultural/Applied Anthropology (6 credits minimum/ 12 for Cultural/Applied Track)

-2. Biological Anthropology (6 credits minimum/12 plus capstone for Biological Track)
+2. Biological/Biomedical Anthropology (6 credits minimum/12 for Biological/Biomedical Track)

-3. Archaeology/Cultural Resource Management (6 credits minimum/12 plus capstone for Archaeology/CRM Track)
+3. Archaeology/Cultural Resource Management (6 credits minimum/12 for Archaeology/CRM Track)

 (These do not count toward minor requirements.)